 What Is Vertical Farming?
 Experts estimate that by the year 2050 our world will be populated by 9 billion people.
 That’s 9 billion hungry mouths to feed.
 How will we do it?
 The agricultural system as it stands isn’t capable of supporting that many people.
 Something needs to change, and Dr. Photos via FarmedHere, one of the largest vertical farms in the U.S. What is vertical farming anyway?
 Despommier is an award-winning professor of microbiology at Columbia University and is the touted father and inventor of vertical farming.
 How it works Vertical farming is more than producing food indoors in an urban landscape.
 In theory, these farms would be entirely self-sufficient, taking energy from the sun and wind, as well as composting spent plants to produce energy.
 Another huge factor: The vertical farms would take up considerably less space than traditional farms, as one acre of vertical farm can grow the equivalent of 4-6 acres on a traditional farm.
 Advantages of vertical farming Disadvantages of vertical farming

 recycled pallet vertical garden Summer is waning, and since I am a diehard autumnal girl, I’d usually be very excited by now.
 But I have to be honest — this lush and vibrant pallet vertical garden is making me want to stay in summer for another month or two.
 There have been many pallet projects and many vertical garden projects, but none combine the two elements as well as this tutorial developed by Fern Richardson of Life on the Balcony and recreated by Steph of the local spoon.
-I like this so much, I might have to squeeze it in before I focus entirely on fall projects. — Kate Have a DIY project you’d like to share?
+Have a DIY project you’d like to share?
 There is nothing more adorable than little baby succulents.
 Materials Instructions 1.
 2. 3.
 4. 5.
 Note: Remember when you water to start at the top and water each subsequent section a little less, as your water will naturally seep through to the bottom-most plants.
 Enjoy!